prom-io/service-node_net/readme.md

 in a distributed hash table (DHT).

-Service node will expose API for uploading data, which will be used by data validator.
-It will will also expose API for purchasing data, which will be used by data mart.
+Service node will expose API for uploading data, which is used by data validator.
+It also exposes API for purchasing data, which will be used by data mart.
 You can find a diagram which describes uploading data [here](https://github.com/Prometeus-Network/prometeus/blob/master/docs/diagrams/Data%20upload%20(1).png), and a diagram describing data purchasing process